 Protective Insurance: 3Q Earnings Snapshot

-INDIANAPOLIS (AP) _ Protective Insurance Corporation-A (PTVCA) on Tuesday reported a loss of $707,000 in its third quarter.
+CARMEL, Ind.
+(AP) _ Protective Insurance Corporation-B (PTVCB) on Tuesday reported a loss of $707,000 in its third quarter.

-The Indianapolis-based company said it had a loss of 5 cents per share.
-Losses, adjusted for investment gains, came to 6 cents per share.
+The Carmel, Indiana-based company said it had a loss of 5 cents per share.
+Losses, adjusted for investment gains, were 6 cents per share.

-Protective Insurance shares have decreased 12% since the beginning of the year.
-In the final minutes of trading on Tuesday, shares hit $14.90, a fall of 30% in the last 12 months.
+Protective Insurance shares have fallen roughly 4% since the beginning of the year.
+The stock has decreased 30% in the last 12 months.

 View Comments